-Vial Shield Configuration Dose Rates (μSv/hour) at a distance of - Vial Shield Configuration 1cm 10cm 20cm 30cm Perspex-lined lead pot (as delivered) 1.0 0.2 Background Background Perspex shield (10 mm) only 183 34 11 4 Above Perspex shield with the Perspex lid removed 230 3 0.8 Background Product vial unshielded 4959 1439 455 197
+Vial Shield Configuration Dose Rates (μSv/hour) at a distance of - viai oineia comigaration 1cm 10cm 20cm 30cm Perspex lined lead pot (as delivered) 1.0 0.2 Background Background Perspex shield (10 mm) only 183 34 11 4 Above Perspex shield with the Perspex lid in place 230 3 0.8 Background Product vial unshielded 4959 1439 455 197

-The OncoSilTM vial containing 60 MBq at reference is only ever unshielded during activity measurements in an ion chamber.
-During this operation, it must only be handled with long (20 cm) forceps and never directly with the fingers.
+The OncoSil vial containing 60 MBq at reference is only ever unshielded during activity measurements in an ion chamber.
+During this operation it must only be handled with long (20 cm) forceps and never directly with the fingers.

-When the patient dose is drawn up from the secondary vial, the syringe used must be placed in a suitable Perspex syringe shield.
+When the patient dose is drawn up from the secondary vial the syringe used must be placed in a suitable Perspex syringe shield.
 The walls of the shield should be a minimum of 10 mm of Perspex.

-If a patient dose of approximately 60 MBq is drawn up (the maximum patient dose permitted with the OncoSilTM dose) then the dose rates (μSv/hour) have been measured as:
+If a patient dose of approximately 60 MBq is drawn up (the maximum patient dose permitted with the OncoSil^m dose) then the dose rates (μ Sv/hour) have been measured as:

-- 1 cm from the syringe shield = 65 μSv/hour - 20 cm from the syringe shield = 0.9 μSv/hour - 10 cm from the syringe shield = $3.0 \mu \text{Sv/hour}$ - 30 cm from the syringe shield = background
+- 1 cm from the syringe shield = 65 μSv/hour - 10 cm from the syringe shield = 3.0 μSv/hour - 20 cm from the syringe shield = $0.9 \mu Sv/hour$ - 30 cm from the syringe shield = background